litec-hasp/powershell-intro/04-Scripts_Modules/readme.md

 - **Use VS Code!**
   - `F5` and especially `F8` are your best friends (and breakpoints!)
+  - :warning: ensure that the terminal "PowerShell Extension" is active/open!
 - or add specific Output:

   | Cmdlet            | Description                                          |